Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 That's a very real possibility because I think the money changers want that.

-In fact, there seems like there's more hotspots that are boiling over now.
+You know, in fact, there seems like there's more hotspots that are boiling over now.

 And as far as the rise of BRICS, we brought that upon ourselves.

-We started imposing all these sanctions.
+We start imposing all these sanctions.

 You can't be the bully forever.